ranjitjhala/flux-tutorial/typ/ch01_refinements.typ

 types like `i32` or `usize` or `bool` with logical constraints that can be checked at compile time.

+#alert("info", [
-*Flux Specifications* First off, we need to add some incantations that pull in the mechanisms for writing flux specifications as Rust _attributes_.
+  *Flux Specifications:* First off, we need to add some incantations that pull in the mechanisms for writing flux specifications as Rust attributes.
+])

 ```flux
 #![allow(unused)]